meshula/wrinkles/README.md

 ## Todo

-* add back in linear and bezier curve topologies
-    * with linearizing
-    * add hododrome decomposition to bezier/bezier projection
-* `project_topology` in the projection operator (whoops)
-* replacing `f32` with `opentime.Ordinate`
-    * struct/union with add/mul/div/sub
-    * rational object as an entry in the union (i32/i32)
 * sampling
 * domains (how do you handle that you want to evaluate the timeline at 30fps?)
 * transitions